babel/website/website/blog/2017-12-27-nearing-the-7.0-release.md

 [![npm presets](https://i.imgur.com/nNKKFcp.png)](https://npm-stat.com/charts.html?package=babel-preset-env&package=babel-preset-es2015&package=babel-preset-es2016&package=babel-preset-es2017&package=babel-preset-latest&from=2016-11-21&to=2017-11-21)

 It compiles the latest yearly release of JavaScript (whatever is in Stage 4) which replaces all the old presets.
-But it also has the abilitiy to compile according to target environments you specify: whether that is for development mode, like the latest version of a browser, or for multiple builds, like a version for IE, and then another version for evergreen browsers.
+But it also has the ability to compile according to target environments you specify: whether that is for development mode, like the latest version of a browser, or for multiple builds, like a version for IE, and then another version for evergreen browsers.

 ### ~~Not removing the Stage presets (babel-preset-stage-x)~~